Frequently Asked Questions

 How is data usage calculated?

 Within MapBrowser, data is consumed when new tiles are downloaded from Nearmap servers.
-For more details, check out this article in our Knowledge Hub.
+For more details, check out this article in our Help Center.

 When will you next capture my location?

 Unfortunately, we are not able to provide capture dates in advance.
 A number of factors prevent us from being able to do this, such as Air Traffic Control restrictions & atmospheric conditions at the time(s) we wish to capture.
 Should you wish to be notified as soon as your location of interest has been updated, you can add it to your Watchlist.
 We will then notify you via email once this area has been captured (provided that you allow email notifications).
-More information can be found on our Knowledge Hub.
+More information can be found on our Help Center.